Convolvulus arvensis: Ecology

 Plants are typically found inhabiting farmland, waste places, along roads, in pastures, grassy slopes, and also along streams in North America.
-It is able to colonize hot asphalt surfaces by covering it from the sides of roads, and worm its way between pavement stones.
+It is able to colonise hot asphalt surfaces by covering it from the sides of roads, and worm its way between pavement stones.
 It grows from 600 to 4500 m in altitude in China, and is absent from the warmer southern provinces.
 It prefers dry areas with humus-poor, nutrient-rich and alkaline soils.
 It is a characteristic species in the phytosociological vegetation association Convolvulo-Agropyretum, belonging to the couch grass dry grasslands alliance (called Convolvulo-Agropyrion repentis in syntaxonomy).

 Like the other Convolvulus bindweeds of Eurasia, it is specifically pollinated by sweat bees in the genus Systropha.
 These are specialists (oligolectic) feeding upon the flowers of these plants, possessing unusual modifications of the scopa, such that almost the entire abdomen (including the dorsal surface) is used for carrying pollen, rather than the legs, as in most bees.
 Species of Systropha in central Europe (such as S. curvicornis and S. planidens, both uncommon bees) are essentially entirely dependent upon C. arvensis.
 Although both species specialise on the same plant species, S. curvicornis is a habitat generalist while S. planidens is only found in steppe habitats, although they are also found occurring together.
 The males of both species claim territories consisting of a patch of bindweed flowers, perching on the flowers in the afternoon after a regular patrol of their little patch for errant conspecific males, which, upon countenance, they proceed to attack the intruder by ramming him from the air with a specialised protuberance on their lower abdomen.

 Sometimes bumblebees, honey bees or other insects are air-bombed, but never rammed.
 The males retreat inside the flower after the perching session, as it closes in the late afternoon, spending the night inside the flower and escaping at dawn before or after it fully closes (the females stay in underground tunnel nests).
 The males only land on flowers (sometimes of other plants), eschewing other perches, and feed on the nectar.
 Females forage for nectar and pollen in the morning and early afternoon while flowers stay open.
 Most copulation occurs in bindweed flowers: when a virgin female wanders into their patch, and the larger males find them busy at one of their flowers during morning patrol, the males pounce upon them without ado and immediately establish contact with their mutual genitalia, getting the job done on average 90 seconds later.
 These species are themselves specifically parasitised upon by the cuckoo bee Biastes brevicornis.